On this page

 The Corporations Act 2001 will be amended so the term ‘advice’ can only be used by super funds in relation to ‘personal advice’, not information about contributions or switching investment options.
 Financial advisers and licensees will also be required to disclose the number of super products on their approved product list and how many of these are in-house products.

-For more information about the different types of financial advice, see SuperGuide articles What are the different types of financial advice available? and How to find low cost (or free) financial advice.
+For more information about the different types of financial advice, see SuperGuide articles What are the different types of financial advice available? and Free financial advice: Yes, it does exist.

 8. Limit fees and ban trailing commissions